A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Conclusions

 \section{Conclusions}

 In this paper we have explored a perturbative approach to the reconstruction of a normal covariance matrix $\Sigma$ from a spherically truncated counterpart ${\frak S}_\cB$.
-We recall that $\Sigma$ and ${\frak S}_B$ commute, so the reconstruction problem concerns only the eigenvalue spectra.
-Having preliminarily collected all the ingredients needed for the implementation of the perturbative expansion, we have detailed both its general features and the practical aspects related to the calculation of the perturbative coefficients.
-In the paper we provide formulae for the reconstruction of the eigenvalues of $\Sigma$ up to the fourth perturbative order as well as a prototype \Maple code to further improve the approximation.
+Since $\Sigma$ and ${\frak S}_\cB$ are simultaneously diagonalized, the reconstruction problem concerns only their eigenvalues.
+After collecting all the ingredients needed for the algebraic implementation of the perturbative expansion of the reconstruction operator, we have examined the general structure of the perturbative series and some practical aspects related to the calculation of the first few perturbative coefficients.
+We provide formulae for the reconstruction of the eigenvalues of $\Sigma$ up to the fourth perturbative order as well as \Maple programs to further improve the approximation.

+From a theoretical standpoint, the perturbative method is meant to complement the fixed--point iterative algorithm proposed by us in ref.~\cite{palombi4} in cases where the covariance reconstruction is ill-defined or the iterative algorithm is inefficient.
+Such cases occur when either ${\frak S}_\cB$ is affected by stochastic noise, the squared truncation radius $\rho$ is comparable or less than the lowest eigenvalue of $\Sigma$, or the number of dimensions $v$ is large.
+The ill-posedness of the reconstruction problem emerges when, due to statistical fluctuations, the eigenvalues of ${\frak S}_\cB$ lie outside the domain of the reconstruction operator.
+In this case the perturbative approach provides a regularization with respect to the existence of a solution.
+Instead, in cases of small $\rho$ or large $v$, the inefficiency of the iterative algorithm consists in slow convergence speed.